On This Page

 - Log in to your account.
 (You’ll need to create one first if you haven’t already.)

 - Click on the icon or menu that takes you to the provider search page.
-(My insurance plan calls this part of the site “Find Care.”)
+(For example, this part of the site might be called “Find Care.”)

 - Find the link to the type of care you want.
-(My insurance plan lists therapy under its “Behavioral Health” section.)
+(For example, your plan’s website may have a “Mental Health” or “Behavioral Health” section.)

 - Enter your zip code or city and review the list of providers.